 Yes, all of our plans are compliant to the latest International Residential Code (IRC)—The 2018 International Residential Code for One- and Two-Family Dwellings.

 IRC is the rulebook that informs all international, state, and local building codes.
 If your plan isn't IRC compatible, it might not get approved for building and you should be dubious about its design and engineering.

 While any building plans won’t directly replace an architect, Den plans are designed to get you all the way there with accessible high design.
 Think about plans from an architect as a custom-tailored suit.
 Den plans are like buying a high-end outfit off the rack at your favorite store.
 Either route will impress your inlaws or boss.

 Den plans are provided to you only after countless hours of research, development, and testing.
-In order to deliver on our promise of the perfect blend of architecture, simplicity of design, and cost we stand behind every plan as is with no current options for customization.
+In order to deliver on our promise of the perfect blend of architecture, simplicity of design, and cost we stand behind every plan as is.

 Not yet, but we will.
 All of our plans are currently available only in the English/Imperial system.